Gil Mellé

 Gilbert John Mellé (December 31, 1931 – October 28, 2004) was an American jazz musician, film score composer, and artist.

 Life and career

 In the 1950s, Mellé created the cover art for albums by Miles Davis, Thelonious Monk, and Sonny Rollins.
 Mellé led a number of sessions recorded for the Blue Note and Prestige labels between 1952 and 1957.
 He also appeared at the first Newport Jazz Festival, leading a band that also contained Joe Cinderella, Vinnie Burke, and Ed Thigpen.

-As a film and TV composer, Mellé was one of the first to use self-built electronic instruments, either alone or as an added voice among the string, wind, brass, and percussion sections of the orchestra.
+As a film and TV composer, Mellé was one of the first to use self-built electronic instruments, played either alone or alongside an orchestra.
 Mellé died in Malibu, California on October 28, 2004.